Account Based Marketing Benefits: Why ABM is Worthy of Iron Throne in Marketing?

 businesses found account based marketing “provided significant benefits to retaining and expanding existing client relationships” and 65% achieved “significant benefits to attracting new clients”

-Instead of identifying the target companies at the end (like in the traditional sales funnel), ABM aims to create a list of targeted companies first (referred to as “accounts”).
+Instead of identifying the target companies at the end (like in the traditional sales funnel), account based marketing aims to create a list of targeted companies first.

 Once that is done, the relevant teams create marketing collaterals which aim at alleviating the pain points your target buyers might have.
 The buyers start to see you as their “problem solver” and you start gaining their trust.